zerowon01/servstat/README.md

 ## Installation
-# Quickly show the status of various SaaS service at the CLI
+# Show the status of various SaaS service at the CLI

 ### Getting started
 - brew install pipx (macOS)